Chaire de recherche du Canada en ÉPI

 His publications have appeared in journals such as International Studies Quarterly, European Journal of International Relations, Review of International Organizations, International Interactions, Global Governance, Global Environmental Politics, and Review of International Political Economy.

-Committed to public communication and interdisciplinary collaborations, Jean-Frédéric is Felllow of the Trudeau Foundation, Member of the Royal Society of Canada (RSC) College, Senior Fellow at the Centre for International Governance Innovation (CIGI), Member of the Steering Committee of the Environmental Politics & Governance (EPG) network, Senior Research Fellow at the Earth System Governance (ESG) Project, Fellow of the Canadian International Council (CIC), member of McGill University's Center for Intellectual Property Policy (CIPP), member of Université de Montréal's Centre de recherche en droit prospectif (CRDP), member of the Centre interuniversitaire de recherche en économie quantitative (CIREQ) affiliated with the Ostrom Workshop at University of Indiana, alumnus of Action Canada (2004-2005) and alumnus of the Fulbright Scholar program (2018-2019).
+Committed to public communication and interdisciplinary collaborations, Jean-Frédéric is Fellow of the Trudeau Foundation, Member of the Royal Society of Canada (RSC) College, Senior Fellow at the Centre for International Governance Innovation (CIGI), Member of the Steering Committee of the Environmental Politics & Governance (EPG) network, Senior Research Fellow at the Earth System Governance (ESG) Project, Fellow of the Canadian International Council (CIC), member of McGill University's Center for Intellectual Property Policy (CIPP), member of Université de Montréal's Centre de recherche en droit prospectif (CRDP), member of the Centre interuniversitaire de recherche en économie quantitative (CIREQ) affiliated with the Ostrom Workshop at University of Indiana, alumnus of Action Canada (2004-2005) and alumnus of the Fulbright Scholar program (2018-2019).
 At Université Laval, he is a member of ESEI, EDS and CREATE.

 Canada Research Chair in International Political Economy